-A: The names of stockholders of record entitled to vote will be available for inspection by stockholders of record for ten (10) days prior to the meeting and during the Annual Meeting.
+A: The names of stockholders of record entitled to vote will be available for inspection by stockholders of record for ten (10) days prior to the Annual Meeting.
 If you are a stockholder of record and want to inspect the stockholder list, please send a written request to our Corporate Secretary at investors@bioatla.com to arrange for inspection of the list at our corporate headquarters, 11085 Torreyana Road, San Diego, California 92121.